 Representative Blazejewski cosponsored and led passage of the Act on Climate, requiring the state to reach net zero emissions based on current climate science and providing for an equitable and just transition and inclusion of environmental justice communities most vulnerable to the effects of climate change.
-He also led passage of legislation putting Rhode Island on a path to a $15 minimum wage and ensuring pay equity for Rhode Island workers regardless of sex, race, sexual orientation, gender identity or expression, disability, age, or country of ancestral origin.
+He also led passage of the most robust renewable energy standard in the country, setting Rhode Island on course to 100% renewable electricity by 2033, and funding to help Rhode Island transition to a clean energy future.

-Representative Blazejewski cosponsored and led passage of laws prohibiting high capacity firearms magazines, banning firearms from school grounds, and banning untraceable firearms - “ghost guns" and 3D-printed guns - in Rhode Island.
+He also cosponsored and led passage of laws prohibiting high capacity firearms magazines, banning firearms from school grounds, and banning untraceable firearms - “ghost guns" and 3D-printed guns - in Rhode Island.

 Representative Blazejewski was born on Dec.
 3, 1979.
 A lifelong Rhode Islander, he resides in Providence with his wife, Ami Gada, their daughter, Aria, and their son, Liam.